Dynamics of states of infinite quantum systems as a cornerstone of the second law of thermodynamics: Dynamics of states and the Schr o dinger paradox. The case of states of infinite systems

 \end{definition}

 \begin{remark} \textbf{Sudden perturbations} If

 the automorphism is \textbf{continuous} at $t=-r$ and $t=0$.
 The case

-is a mathematically precise definition of a \textbf{sudden interaction}: it represents a ``finite discontinuity'' which replaces the (mathematically) ill-defined ``$\delta(t)$- infinity'' of the lifting of barriers in constrained equilibria (\cite{Pa}), such as the barrier model of remark ~\ref{Remark 2.4.1}. \end{remark}
+is a mathematically precise definition of a \textbf{sudden interaction}: it represents a ``finite discontinuity'' which replaces the ``$\delta(t)$- infinity'' of the lifting of barriers in constrained equilibria (\cite{Pa}), such as the barrier model of remark ~\ref{Remark 2.4.1}.
+In the examples, however, the infinity appears in a ``coupling constant'' associated to the perturbation. \end{remark}

 \begin{remark} Note that the automorphism $\tau$ in definition ~\ref{Definition 2.4.2} refers to a \emph{time-independent} interaction.
 Between $t=-r$ ant $t=0$ in the above definition a ``time-dependent Hamiltonian'' is supposed to act.
 Indeed, according to Definition ~\ref{Definition 2.4.2}, the system is closed from $t=0$ to any $t>0$, but not from $t=-r$ to $t=0$, where it is subject to \emph{external conditions}, but is still thermally isolated.
 As informally observed in (\cite{LY}, p.23): ``Hence, as far as the system is concerned, all the interaction it has with the external world during an adiabatic process can be thought of as being accomplished by means of some mechanical or electrical devices''.
 This remark by Lieb and Yngvason agrees with the intuition which guided our definition ~\ref{Definition 2.4.2}: the ``preparation part'' of the adiabatic transformation thus defined represents an interaction with the environment of the form preconised by them.
 The case of sudden perturbations ~\eqref{(2.38)} also illustrates their remarks on p.17: ``The word 'adiabatic' is sometimes used to mean 'slow' or 'quasi-static', but nothing of the sort is meant here.
 Indeed,an adiabatic process can be quite violent.
 The explosion of a bomb in a closed container is an adiabatic process''.
 Sudden interactions play an important role in our proof of the modified second law in section 3. \end{remark}